rkannan26/DiabetesPredictor/README.md

 - **result.html**: Application's second page HTML implementation that reveals Diabetes Prediction.
 - **analysis.py**: Preliminary analysis on the dataset, involving violin, box, hist, and strip plots.

+## Exploratory Data Analysis
+- **Violin Plot**: Used to compare Glucose levels for Non-Diabetic and Diabetic people
+- **BoxPlot**: Compared the Diabetes Pedigree Function between both Non-Diabetic and Diabetic people
+- **Hist Plot**: Compared how pregancies affected both Diabetic and Non-Diabetic people.
+- **Strip Plot**: Comparing the Body Mass Index of Diabetic and Non-Diabetic people.
+- **Confusion Matrix**: Used to see the True Positives, True Negatives, False Positives, and False Negatives of model prediction.